...has built up a reputation far and wide for her KellyBronze turkeys.

 My grandchildren live in Dover and when then come to visit we always encourage them to get involved in all aspects of turkey rearing so they too can benefit from the farming lifestyle and hopefully carry it into the future.

-It’s always been a family affair, with Susan and Mark's children Frankie, Freddie and Anya helping when they were at home in their teens, it is local people who help with plucking and preparing the turkeys at Christmas and all the turkeys are sold through the farm shop, with many customers returning each year.
+It’s always been a family affair, with Susan's children Frankie, Freddie and Anya were helping when they were at home in their teens, it is local people who help with plucking and preparing the turkeys at Christmas and all the turkeys are sold through the farm shop, with many customers returning each year.

 They began producing turkeys at Moorgate Farm, Towcester, in 1999 alongside the calves and pigs they also reared then.
 We were disappointed at the quality of the turkeys we bought ourselves for Christmas - so we decided to produce our own.